ktomk/pipelines/doc/PIPELINES-CACHES.md

-This respects the *[XDG Base Directory Specification ][XDG-BASEDIR]* \[XDG-BASEDIR] and keeps cache files `pipelines` creates within your home directory unless XDG_CACHE_HOME has been set.
+This respects the *[XDG Base Directory Specification ][XDG-BASEDIR]* \[XDG-BASEDIR] and keeps cache files `pipelines` creates within your home directory unless `XDG_CACHE_HOME` has been set outside your home directory.

 This is the directory where _all_ of the cache files will end up, there is one tar-file for each cache.

-So there is one tar-file per each pipeline cache.
+So there is one tar-file per each pipeline cache per project.

 Paths in the tar file are relative to the cache path in the container.

-Having a central directory on a standard system path comes with the benefits that it is easy to manage centrally.
+Having a central directory on a standard system path comes with the benefit that it is easy to manage centrally.

 Be it for your local system or for remote systems.